green-green-avk/AnotherTerm-docs/docs/issues.md

 [`android:windowEnableSplitTouch="true"`](https://developer.android.com/reference/android/R.attr.html#windowEnableSplitTouch){:target="_blank"}.
 As a result the touch screen mouse feature does not work properly on **Samsung Galaxy Note II** (SCH_I605) with Android 4.4.2.

-The workaround can be a bit complicated...
+The workaround looks relatively simple.
 Please, ask me if you think, you need it.

 ## termsh